Diplomatic history of World War I: Submarine issue

 Wilson, as he made clear in his Fourteen Points of January 1918, believed that peace would never come to a world that contained aggressive, powerful, non-democratic militaristic states.
 Peace required a world based on free democracies.
 There was never a possibility for compromise between these polar situations.
-America had to fight for democracy, or it would be fighting perpetually against ever-stronger evil enemies (stronger because they would gobble up weak neighbors whenever they could.)
+America had to fight for democracy, or it would be fighting perpetually against ever-stronger evil enemies (stronger because they would gobble up weak neighbors whenever they could).

 Ethnic groups

 Ethnic groups in the United States became involved on both sides, putting pressure on the Wilson administration to either be neutral, or to give greater support to the Allies.
 Jewish Americans were hostile to Russia, but when the tsarist regime fell in February 1917, their objection to supporting the Allies fell away.
 When the British issued the Balfour Declaration in late 1917, which Wilson supported, Jewish support for the Allied cause surged.
 Irish Catholics were very hostile to supporting Great Britain, but Wilson neutralized that problem by seeming to promise the issue of Irish independence would be on his agenda after the war.
 He did not fulfill that promise, however, leading to furious outrage among Irish Catholics, who played a powerful role in the Democratic Party in most large cities.
 In 1919 they opposed the League of Nations, and in 1920 they gave lukewarm support to the Democratic presidential ticket.
-German American ethnics strongly supported neutrality; very few spoke out on behalf of Germany itself.
+Ethnic German Americans strongly supported neutrality; very few spoke out on behalf of Germany itself.
 When the United States declared war, they went silent and were closely monitored for possible disloyalty.
 There was no actual disloyalty, but the political voice of the German-American community was greatly diminished.
-Scandinavians generally favored neutrality, but like the Germans they had few spokesmen in Congress or high office.
+Scandinavian Americans generally favored neutrality, but like the Germans they had few spokesmen in Congress or high office.